MBurtonshaw/battle_simulator/README.md

-<h3 align="center">Save the kingdom, in the Battle Simulator!</h3>
+<h3 align="center">The kingdom is in trouble, in the Battle Simulator!</h3>

 <p align="left">
-  The kingdom is in trouble!
   Create a Hero and start battling enemies to level up, drink potions, and use spells to save the kingdom!
 </p>

 <h3 align="left">Languages and Tools:</h3>